• Art Magazine

 These developments open new horizons for artists and viewers alike, promote democratization of art and offer innovative approaches to social and ecological topics.

-In a constantly developing technological landscape, art remains a Mirrors and a critical comment on the changes of our time.
+In an ever-evolving technological landscape, art continues to be a mirror and a critical commentary on the changes of our time.

 Joachim Rodriguez y Romero